sawyerrandles/datasets/README.md

 # datasets
-For storing all of data for public use.
+For storing data for public use.